DirtyHairy/r77-firmware-ng/README.md

   the official OrangePi H3 [kernel](https://github.com/orangepi-xunlong/OrangePiH3_kernel)
   (version r3p0 as there is a matching blob with an usable license).
+* User space has working EGL via the Mali blob
 * The build system and kernel have been patched to build with the current Linaro gcc 7.4 gnueabihf toolchain.
 * The build system has been cleaned up, the Hyperkin gui removed, and libpng